Duchess Catherine Fast Facts

 November 16, 2010 - Prince Charles officially announces the engagement to the world.

-April 29, 2011 - Marries Prince William, The Duke of Cambridge at Westminster Abbey and becomes Her Royal Highness the Duchess of Cambridge.
+April 29, 2011 - Marries Prince William, the Duke of Cambridge at Westminster Abbey and becomes Her Royal Highness the Duchess of Cambridge.

-June 2011 - The Duke and Duchess of Cambridge make an apartment on the grounds of Kensington Palace their London home.
+June 2011 - The Duke and Duchess make an apartment on the grounds of Kensington Palace their London home.

 June 30-July 8, 2011 - The couple's first official trip to a foreign country, Canada.

-July 8-10, 2011 - Visits Los Angeles where she and Prince William visit Hollywood, Skid Row and veterans.
+July 8-10, 2011 - Visits Los Angeles, where she and Prince William visit a job fair for veterans and an arts center in a low income neighborhood.
 It is her first trip to the United States.

 July 22, 2011 - Her wedding dress is put on display at Buckingham Palace.